dbrgn/iboardbot-web/README.md

         "interval_seconds": 900
     }

-If you use the original iBoardBot Arduino, then the `device` will probably be `/dev/ttyACM0`.
+If you use the original iBoardBot Arduino via USB, then the `device` will probably be `/dev/ttyACM0`.
 The `svg_dir` points to the directory where SVG files are stored for printing.
 And the `interval_seconds` value will determine in which interval to start draws.

 Now the server is running on `http://127.0.0.1:8000/`.